 Moving beyond the technical aspects, let’s just say that Scala is usually applied for large online presences.
 It has been adopted quite rapidly by leading online service and content providers.
 For example, UK newspaper The Guardian, which started switching from Java to Scala in 2011, or everybody’s favorite microblogging network Twitter, which migrated a significant portion of its backend from Ruby to Scala starting in 2009.

 Other well-known companies which employ the Scala programming language are the Swiss Bank and the online to-do app Remember the Milk, popular with IT experts and non-geeks alike.
 The efficiency of these companies’ online presences and the functionality of their complex CMS systems and backends can only be guaranteed and maintained by using the latest and hottest technologies such as the Scala programming language.

 Here’s a list of the most famous companies which have successfully adopted Scala in recent years: LinkedIn, Walmart, Retail.Net, Coursera, Blizzard, Autodesk, Amazon, UBS, VMWare, Twitter, LinkedIn, Foursquare, The Guardian, Klout, Novell, Xebia, Xerox, Sony, Siemens, Thatcham.

-Redwerk intends to give your company the chance to follow in the footsteps of the big boys and develops custom-made software in Scala using the open source web application framework Play 2, which is inspired by the popular Ruby on Rails and Django, as well as a variety of other frameworks with different characteristics, like Lift, Circumflex and Scalatra.
+Redwerk intends to give your company the chance to follow in the footsteps of the big boys and develops custom-made software in Scala using the open source web application framework Play 2.
+It is inspired by the popular Ruby on Rails and Django, as well as a variety of other frameworks with different characteristics, like Lift, Circumflex and Scalatra.